kticka/mongoose-smart-delete/readme.md

 Tracks the user who deleted the document.

-- `deletedBy.field`: Sets the field name for the user reference.
+- `deletedBy.field (optional)`: Sets the field name for the user reference.
-- `deletedBy.ref`: Sets the reference model for the user.
+- `deletedBy.ref (required)`: Sets the reference model for the user.

 Example: